meret-haeusler/DORIAN/README.md

 ## DORIAN
 DORIAN (**D**amage-aware gen**O**me **R**econstruct**I**on for **AN**cient data) is a genome reconstruction tool designed for ancient data.
 DORIAN implements  three damage-aware reconstruction methods where positions that show ancient specific damage patterns are corrected prior to base calling.

-* Reference-based Silencing identifies damaged positions using the reference sequence and replaces damaged bases with a non-informative base call.
+* Polarization-Based Damage Silencing identifies damaged positions using the reference sequence and replaces damaged bases with a non-informative base call.
-* Reference-free Silencing identifies damages positions by specific damage patterns in the mapping reads and replaces the damaged bases with a non-informative base call.
+* Polarization-Free Damage Silencing identifies damages positions by specific damage patterns in the mapping reads and replaces the damaged bases with a non-informative base call.
-* Reference-free Weighting uses also uses the ancient specific damage pattern to identify damaged positions and performs a weighting on the affected bases to increase or decrease their influence on the base call bases on the severity of the damage observed.
+* Polarization-Free Damage Weighting uses also uses the ancient specific damage pattern to identify damaged positions and performs a weighting on the affected bases to increase or decrease their influence on the base call bases on the severity of the damage observed.

 In addition, a state-of-the-art genome reconstruction is implemented that bases the base calls merely on coverage and base frequencies.